dennisXZX/web-developer-notes/Full Stack For Frontend Engineers.md

 __Nginx__

-Nginx is a `reverse proxy`, which means it takes all the traffic from internet, and then route the traffic to the server properly.
+Nginx can act as a `reverse proxy`, which means it takes all the traffic from internet, and then route the traffic to appropriate servers.

 Once you install Nginx by `apt-get install nginx`, you can start it `service start nginx`.

 The default Nginx configuration is located at `/etc/nginx/sites-available/default`

+Clone the Nodejs app into `/var/www` directory

 Start a Nodejs app that is listening on port 3001, then set up Nginx as a proxy server.